 - Hereditary conditions

-After the exclusion of preventative care, the main difference between pet insurance and human insurance is how claims are paid.
-Unlike human health insurance, pet insurance companies typically require you to pay out of pocket the day of service and then reimburse you once the claim has been processed.
+After the exclusion of preventative care, the main difference between pet insurance and human health insurance is how claims are paid.
+Unlike our health insurance, pet insurance companies typically require you to pay out of pocket the day of service and then reimburse you once the claim has been processed.

 For this reason, it’s a good idea to have a policy that has a co-pay you can afford and an annual deductible that won’t drain your savings if your pet is involved in a serious accident.
 A cheap pet insurance policy may not be worth the small monthly premium if the deductible is higher than you can afford to pay out of pocket.